Description

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
 The ratio was named after Frank A. Sortino.'

-• Looking at excess return divided by the downside deviation in of -0.18 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (1.44).
+• Looking at downside risk / excess return profile in of -0.18 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (1.74).

 Ulcer:

-• The Downside risk index over 5 years of QVC is 18 , which is larger, thus worse compared to the benchmark SPY (8.43 ) in the same period.
+• The Ulcer Ratio over 5 years of QVC is 18 , which is greater, thus worse compared to the benchmark SPY (8.42 ) in the same period.

 MaxDD: